 - 1 Tablespoon Parmesan cheese

-- Slice the chard into 1-inch strips, removing thick stems and wash well, leaving it wet.
+- Remove thick stems from chard and wash well, leaving it wet.
 Cut into 2-inch thick slices.

 - Heat oil & garlic in a large pan over medium-high heat.

-- When it starts to sizzle, add the sliced greens.
+- When it starts to sizzle, add the sliced chard.
 Cook and stir for one minute to soften.